oicr-gsi/bamQC/filter_downsample.md

 This document describes filtering and downsampling which may be applied to BAM files before bamQC metric computation.

+_Filtering_ removes undesirable reads. _Downsampling_ obtains a subset of very large BAM files to enable faster processing.
+All downsampling operations, including checks of size thresholds, are applied after filtering.
+Read pairing is preserved; if read 1 of an aligned pair is downsampled, read 2 will be as well.

+Sections are as follows:
+- Filtering
+- Downsampling: MarkDuplicates
+- Downsampling: Other

 ## Filtering

 We remove the following undesirable read types: